Zilliqa/ZIP/zips/zip-11.md

 and a total of 610 million tokens across all operators.
 This was to ensure that the operator would get an yield of ~10% per year.

-However, due an excessive demand in the market, the seed node operators had to stretch beyond the 61 million cap.
+However, due an excessive market demand, the seed node operators had to stretch beyond the 61 million cap.
 Due to the custodial nature of the contract design, it was possible for the operators to accept say 2x61 million tokens but deposit only 61 million in the contract but dividing the reward earned from 61 million tokens to delegators contributing  2x61 million tokens, thereby reducing the yield from ~10% to ~5% per year.

 In light of this, ZIP-9 was proposed to increase the block reward allocated for seed node rewards from 5% to 40%.
 With this change, it will become possible to